iosdevronak/Fastlane-files/README.md

 Create ipa file using fastlane tool by running shell script.

-How to setup fastlane in your system? https://docs.fastlane.tools/getting-started/ios/setup/
+Steps to setup fastlane in your system https://docs.fastlane.tools/getting-started/ios/setup/